section-engineering-education/engineering-education/content/articles/threads-and-isolates-in-flutter/index.md

   - url: /engineering-education/threads-and-isolates-in-flutter/hero.jpg
     alt: Threads and Isolates In Flutter Applications Hero Image
 ---
-Threads and isolates are two of the essential abstractions you will need to know when developing apps in Flutter.
+Threads and isolates are two of the essential abstractions you will need to know when developing apps using flutter.
 <!--more-->
 Threads and isolates allow developers to utilize multicore processors, improve user experience by reducing UI stuttering, and reducing battery consumption on mobile devices.